 A non-AP HE STA that receives a BSS Color Change Announcement element from an AP shall use the value specified in the New BSS Color field of the element as the BSS color when communicating with that AP following the BSS Color change TBTT.

-A non-AP HE STA in an infrastructure BSS shall not transmit the BSS Color Change Announcement element. [#16467][#16467]
+A non-AP HE STA in an infrastructure BSS shall not transmit the BSS Color Change Announcement element. [#16467]HE STAs belonging to an IBSS or a mesh BSS shall not transmit BSS Color Change Announcement element.
+HE STAs participating in such BSS may temporarily disable the color if they determine that a color collision has occurred (see 27.11.4 (BSS_COLOR)).

+[#16467]NOTE —Since a BSS corresponding to IBSS or a mesh does not have a single coordinator in their BSS, the color change mechanism described in this section doesn't apply for these BSS.

 Detecting and reporting BSS color collision